 “A winning business leader has a high EQ (emotional quotient), not necessarily a high IQ”, says Nigel.
 “He (or she) can be surrounded by high IQ individuals, but needs a good EQ to get the most out of those on the team”.
 This EQ means that Klopp can truly understand players and what inspires them to their maximum performance - and it’s an approach he’s used when signing new players, too.

-“Getting 100% out of someone who’s good is better than getting 50% out of someone outstanding”, says Nigel.
-He cites Manchester United’s signing of Alexis Sanchez as a key example: a player signed in early 2018 in a deal worth £14m a year after tax, and who hasn’t lived up to his Arsenal standards.
+“Getting 100% out of someone who’s good is better than getting 50% out of someone outstanding,” says Nigel.
+He cites Manchester United’s signing of Alexis Sanchez as a key example: a player signed in early 2018 in a deal worth £14m a year after tax, and who didn’t live up to his Arsenal standards, leading him to be sent to Inter Milan on loan in August 2019.
 “Signing players in this way compromises the culture of the club,'' says Nigel.
 “It drags the rest of the team down”.

 The same applies in business, too.
 Would you rather recruit a new hire who has all the skills but doesn’t fit with your company culture, or who is good (rather than outstanding), but whose personality and approach is fully aligned with your company values?